Death by Taxes, Part 2:

 Form 1040: 1040 is due on the same day, regardless of whether the taxpayer is alive or passed during the year.
 Since Matilda passed in June of 2019, her 2019 1040 would be due April 15th, 2020.
 However, if she had passed January 1st, 2019, her return would still be due on April 15th, 2020, although it might not meet the income requirements.
 1040 should report all income from the beginning of the year through to the date of death.

 Form 706: The 706, if required, is due 9 months after the date of death, with an optional 6 month extension.
 Based on that deadline, Frank would have until March 25th, 2020 to file Form 706.
 Although Frank can file for an extension allowing an additional 6 months to file the return, this does not extend the date the tax payment is due.

 Form 1041: This deadline gets a little tricky because it can change depending on the year-end chosen.
-For example, the 1041 can elect to have a calendar year end.
+For example, 1041 can elect to have a calendar year-end.
 For Matilda, the initial 1041 will report income from June 26th through December 31st.
-It will be due April 15th, 2020.
-After that, the 1041 will report income for the entire 2020 calendar year and will be due April 15th each year.
+It will be due on April 15th, 2020.
+After that, 1041 will report income for the entire 2020 calendar year and will be due on April 15th each year.
 If instead, the estate elects a fiscal year, the initial 1041 would cover from the date of death through the month before the date of death in the following year.
-In Matilda’s case, the fiscal year would run from June 25th 2019 through May 31st 2020.
+In Matilda’s case, the fiscal year would run from June 25th, 2019 through May 31st, 2020.
 After the initial year, the fiscal period would be June 1st through May 31st.
-In either case, the return is still due the 15th day of the fourth month after the year end, or September 15th.
+In either case, the return is still due the 15th day of the fourth month after the year-end, or September 15th.

 If you have any questions regarding anything you’ve seen in this article please contact attorney Diane Tiveron or Sarah DesJardins, CPA at 716-636-7600.